szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 # Modern PHP Features That Actually Make WordPress Development Better

-You know that feeling when you're looking at WordPress code and it feels like it's stuck in 2010?
+You know that feeling when you're looking at WordPress code and it feels like it's stuck in 2015?
 While JavaScript developers are showing off their latest frameworks, we're still writing PHP like nothing has changed in the last decade.

 Here's the thing though—PHP has seriously evolved.
 The language has been quietly adding features that solve real WordPress development problems.
 Not the academic "computer science" features, but practical tools that make your code cleaner, safer, and easier to maintain.

 This guide covers the PHP features that actually matter for WordPress development.
-We're talking about features that work on real hosting environments, solve actual WordPress problems, and call out minimum versions so you can plan for clients still on PHP 7.4.
+We're talking about features that work on real hosting environments, solve actual WordPress problems, and call out minimum versions so you can plan for clients still stuck on PHP 7.4 (start by doing the update, no support should mean no support).

 ## What We're Looking At